panva/jose/SECURITY.md

 This library aims to provide the security properties defined by the JOSE specifications.
 For detailed security considerations, refer to the Security Considerations sections in [RFC 7515 (JWS)](https://www.rfc-editor.org/rfc/rfc7515#section-10), [RFC 7516 (JWE)](https://www.rfc-editor.org/rfc/rfc7516#section-11), [RFC 7517 (JWK)](https://www.rfc-editor.org/rfc/rfc7517#section-9), [RFC 7518 (JWA)](https://www.rfc-editor.org/rfc/rfc7518#section-8), and [RFC 7519 (JWT)](https://www.rfc-editor.org/rfc/rfc7519#section-8).

+The primary in-scope threat actor is able to provide arbitrary JOSE objects, JWTs, JWSs, JWEs, JWKs, JWKS responses, key identifiers, and JOSE Header Parameters to application code using this library.
+This threat model assumes application-controlled keys, validation options, trusted URLs, runtime behavior, network configuration, and cache storage have not been compromised.

 ### What is NOT Considered a Vulnerability

 The following are explicitly **not** considered vulnerabilities in this library: